MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/CircularityDesignPrinciple.md

 ---
-title: CircularityDesignPrinciple in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: CircularityDesignPrinciple in CloudforSustainabilityWasteDataModel - Common Data Model
 description: Describes the circularity princple followed to produce the finished good such as durability, reusability or repairability.
 author: cdm-publisher
 ms.service: common-data-model